cycfi/hz_audio_to_midi/README.md

 As Andreas Szalay, creator of the Fishman Triple Play, noted, it took six years to release the product, and many years later after release, software issues persist.
 I can lay the groundwork for a multichannel audio-to-MIDI solution, but fine-tuning for various applications, instruments, and sensors will need broader community involvement.
 Together, we can bring this project to life and adapt it for various applications and instruments.

 ## Features
-- 8 audio inputs for multiple sources (e.g., divided pickups, piezo pickups, Roland GK3)
+- 8 audio inputs for multiple sources (e.g., divided pickups, piezo pickups, Roland GK3, Nu Multi)
 - Real-time audio to MIDI (MPE and MIDI-2) conversion
 - Minimal latency for accurate performance
 - MIDI and USB outputs